Edward Hines Jr. Veterans Administration Hospital: Speedway Park and early developments

-The history of the property in Hines, Illinois began in 1835, when the land was sold to Frederick Bronson by the United States government.
+The history of the property in Cook County, Illinois, began in 1835, when the land was sold to Frederick Bronson by the United States government.
 The land was used for farming until 1914, when the Speedway Park Association purchased the 320 acre lot to develop a race track.
 The organization built a 2 mi oval wooden track on the land and held races starting in June 1915.
 The track was one of the longest board tracks in the United States.
 The course was host to a number of national and international racing competitions featuring competitors such as Barney Oldfield, Ralph DePalma, Louis Chevrolet, and Dario Resta.
 The track was initially very successful, attracting as many as 45,000 spectators.
 However, the entry of the United States into World War I in April 1917 doomed the financial viability of the racetrack.
 It was one of the first board tracks to close; most board tracks in the United States were closed by the end of the 1930s.